markteicher/DRAGOS-OT-Splunk-App/README.md

 This table defines the authoritative mapping between the **Dragos UI**, the **Dragos REST API**, and the **Splunk data ingested by this app**.

-It serves as the single source of truth for:
 - UI feature → API lineage
 - Dashboard and detection data provenance
 - Sourcetype ownership and expectations